-The red grape variety is a new breed between Tannat x Cabernet Sauvignon, According to in 2007 DNA analysis has the breeding list information Merlot x Petit Verdot turned out to be wrong.
-The crossing was carried out on behalf of the INRA in 1956 by Pierre Marcel Durquéty (* 1923) in France with the support of the university Montpellier, By the way, the same parent is also the variety Ekigaïna emerged.
-The late ripening vine is resistant to Botrytis, It produces deep alcoholic, dark red wines with mild tannins and herbal aromas.
-The variety is in France in the Languedoc-Roussillon grown on 156 hectares.
-There are additional stocks overseas in Argentina (1 ha), Brazil (3 ha) and Uruguay (28 ha).
-In 2010, a total of 189 hectares of vineyards were reported (Statistics Kym Anderson).
+The red grape variety is a new breed between Tannat x Cabernet Sauvignon.
+According to DNA analyses carried out in 2007, the breeding list entry Merlot x Petit Verdot was found to be incorrect.
+The crossing was carried out on behalf of the INRA in 1956 by Pierre Marcel Durquéty (1923-2016) in France with the support of the University of Montpellier.
+The Ekigaïna variety was also created with the same parents.
+The late ripening vine is resistant to botrytis.
+It produces alcohol-rich, deep-dark red wines with mild tannins and herbal aromas.
+The variety is cultivated in France in Languedoc-Roussillon on 156 hectares.
+There are further overseas stocks in Argentina (1 ha), Brazil (3 ha) and Uruguay (28 ha).
+In 2010, a total of 189 hectares of vines were planted (statistics Kym Anderson).

 Source: Kym Anderson: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012